 An OQ Example: Validating High Performance Liquid Chromatography Systems

-Researchers know a critical if not the most critical aspect of an HPLC system is providing uniform and reproducible column retention times for analytes.
+Researchers know a critical if not the most critical aspect of a digital HPLC flowmeter system is providing uniform and reproducible column retention times for analytes.
 The retention time is dependent upon the pump flow rate.
 Therefore, the OQ test protocol includes testing the pump flow for accuracy and precision.

 After initial operational qualification (OQ), periodic calibration checks of HPLC pump systems must be undertaken to confirm OQ and to identify and correct flow rate variances that may develop, for example, from factors such as worn pump seals or sediments that interfere with flow rates.